-TPVI, a wholly-owned Subsidiary of TPI, was awarded the winning bid for the privatization of the 25.3-hectare Naga Power Plant Complex (NPPC) located in Naga City, Cebu.
+TPVI, a wholly-owned Subsidiary of TPI, is the company that was awarded the winning bid for the privatization of the 25.3-hectare Naga Power Plant Complex (NPPC) located in Naga City, Cebu.
 The company was incorporated on October 8, 2007.